Porn for women: Reactions

 Feminist pornographer Ms. Naughty (2013) said she originally set out to 'make porn for women' as 'a feminist act' in opposition to the problematic aspects of male-centric mainstream porn.
 At the Women's Erotica Network (WEN), she and other directors 'were essentially making up the concept of porn for women as we went along (...).
 We often pondered the question of "what women want" and agreed that there wasn't any one thing that all women desired.'
-Eventually she concluded that 'porn for women is a problematic phrase because it's so broad and implies that there is one form of porn that appears to all women.
+Eventually she concluded that 'porn for women is a problematic phrase because it's so broad and implies that there is one form of porn that appeals to all women.
 This is wrong, of course.
 Women's erotic tastes are just as expansive and diverse as men's.'
 She and other porn-loving women have objected to 'porn for women' being equated with '"soft" romantic porn' (as if no woman in the world is capable of handling the "hard stuff"), and that in practice, 'porn for women' has usually assumed all 'women' to be 'heterosexual, cisgender, white, and middle class', to the exclusion of many other female perspectives and experiences.

 Some women say that they "see their consumption of pornography as both a source of sexual pleasure and affirmation of their sexual identities, as well as an exercise of freedom of choice."